-The Molino Avenue and 20th Street intersections experienced similar slope failure and erosion, resulting in a damaged hillside that must be stabilized.
+The Molino Avenue and 20th Street intersection experienced similar slope failure and erosion following, resulting in a damaged hillside that must be stabilized.
 The failure created unsafe eroding conditions that could worsen if left unattended, which could ultimately damage private property, such as vehicles parked on the street and adjacent residential properties.
-The eroding conditions could also create roadway hazards, should the debris runoff fall into the adjacent local streets, impacting moving vehicle traffic.
-The road was initially partially closed and was later reopened after extensive cleaning by City staff.
-Zimprich Engineering began repair work in mid-February by installing erosion control devices such as plastic sheeting and sandbags to stabilize the site.
-Construction of the retaining wall commenced on April 2nd.
-The removal of an unforeseen 24" thick subterranean concrete and an abandoned 8" oil pipeline that belonged to Oil Operators Incorporated, both of which were found running parallel under the foundation of the proposed retaining wall, delayed the project by three to four weeks.
-However, work on the construction of the retaining wall has commenced and is anticipated to be completed by June 29 or the week of July 8.
+The eroding conditions could also create roadway hazards should the debris runoff fall into the adjacent local streets, impacting moving vehicle traffic.
+The road was initially partially closed and is now reopened.
+Zimprich Engineering began the repair work and installed erosion control to stabilize the site.
+Staff is currently coordinating with the site surveyor to mark the alignment of the new retaining wall; installation of the new wall could begin in April 2024.

-Based on the continuing impacts of the February 2024 winter storm damage and subsequent rain events, staff requests the City Council authorize the City Manager to extend the proclamation of the existence of a local emergency in response to the February 2024 winter storms for 60 days.
-Staff recommends that the City Council, by a four-fifths vote, reaffirm that the emergency continues to exist and, therefore, the emergency contract work must continue without a public bidding process.
+Based on the continuing impacts of the February 2024 winter storm damage, staff requests the City Council authorize the City Manager to extend proclamation of the existence of a local emergency in response to the February 2024 winter storms for 60 days.
+Staff recommends that the City Council, by a four-fifths vote, reaffirm that the emergency situation continues to exist and, therefore, the emergency contract work must continue to be done without a public bidding process.
 Staff will provide another update to the City Council at the next City Council meeting.

+File #: 24-153, Version: 1

 Reviewed for Fiscal Impact:

 Sharon del Rosario

+Attachments: